Toyota Prius Battery Replacement

 Unfortunately, a battery can fail anytime, even if you’ve taken great care of it.
 A dead hybrid battery can impact how your Prius drives and may lead to various symptoms, from strange engine noises to varying fuel economy numbers.

-The best thing to do is contact a reputable auto shop or dealership to have your Prius’s battery replaced.
+The best thing to do is to contact a reputable auto shop or dealership to have your Prius’s battery replaced.
 These shops can diagnose and replace the issue, saving you thousands of dollars.

 You can tell if your Prius’s battery is dying by looking at the state of charge indicator in the dashboard.
 If it starts fluctuating wildly, that indicates something is going wrong.